Cyberlurch/NewsAgent2/README.md

 - FOAMed sources: `data/cybermed_foamed_sources.json`
 - Cyberlurch channels: `data/channels.json` (or `data/youtube_only.json` when present)

+### FOAMed runtime toggles

+- `FOAMED_AUDIT` (default `0`): when set to `1`, keep normal RSS-first behavior but also run a lightweight HTML sampling pass for RSS-healthy sources.
+Audit stats are included in the hidden run metadata attachment (not the visible email body).
+- `FOAMED_FORCE_FALLBACK_SOURCES` (default empty): comma-separated list of FOAMed source names that should skip RSS and exercise the HTML fallback path, recorded in run metadata.

 ### Recipient configuration (primary and fallbacks)

 Recipients are kept in secrets to avoid leaking addresses.
 The workflow prioritizes **RECIPIENTS_CONFIG_JSON**; older mechanisms are consulted only if that secret is missing or invalid.